-The Canon EOS 700D / Rebel T5i is the newest member of the company’s ‘Rebel’ line, which is designed for beginning photographers.
-After more than two decades of consistent success in both its film and digital incarnations, these compact single-lens reflex cameras (SLRs) have undergone significant development and enhancement to the point where Canon’s greatest challenge appears to be locating new ways to differentiate its updated models.
+The Canon EOS 700D / Rebel T5i is the newest member of the company’s ‘Rebel’ line, designed for beginning photographers.
+After more than two decades of consistent success in its film and digital incarnations, these compact single-lens reflex cameras (SLRs) have undergone significant development and enhancement to the point where Canon’s greatest challenge appears to be locating new ways to differentiate its updated models.

 If you compare the newly released EOS 700D / Rebel T5i to its predecessor, the EOS 650D, you will see that the alterations are so subtle that they are hardly worth mentioning.